-Dr. Karisa Antonio is a listener, a learner, and a leader with a deep history in program and process strategy, design, implementation, and evaluation.
-People and relationships are at the center of her work; Karisa builds wellness-oriented internal cultures and respectful, collaborative external partnerships.
+Dr. Karisa Antonio is a listener, a learner, and a leader with significant experience in connective strategy, program design, and impact evaluation.
+People and relationships are at the center of her work.
+Karisa shapes internal cultures to focus on well-being, and she builds respectful, collaborative external partnerships.

-As Director of Social Innovation at the Detroit Symphony Orchestra, Karisa leads the DSO’s Detroit Strategy Process, the Detroit Neighborhood Initiative, and Senza, a professional development program for and with youth from communities underrepresented in classical music.
+As Senior Director of Social Innovation and Learning at the Detroit Symphony Orchestra (DSO), Karisa works with her colleagues to live out a deep commitment to equity.
+Karisa has been instrumental in the development of Detroit Strategy, an engagement process that drives the DSO’s investment in the growth and well-being of the city and people of Detroit.
+Detroit Strategy efforts have forged over 300 local partnerships and have engaged nearly 100,000 people in just three years.
+Committed to a more adaptive, responsive world of music education, Karisa works with students to co-design Senza, a professional development program for and with youth from communities underrepresented in classical music.
 In addition to designing new programs grounded in equitable practices, Karisa conducts detailed evaluation of program quality and impact.
 She creates professional development and training opportunities for staff, students, and partners of the DSO.

 Karisa was the founding Director of Arts and Culture at Lantern Community Services, a supportive housing and homeless shelter provider in New York City.
 During her six years at Lantern, she established arts, culture, and movement programs for over 2,000 clients in 17 buildings.
 Her department focused on celebrating the artistry and resilience of individuals and families who had experienced homelessness, youth aging out of the foster care system, and individuals with chronic mental and physical health conditions, including those with substance use disorders.
 At Lantern, she received the 2020 Champion of Collaboration Award.